How can I change the associated URL of a translation?

 A. One translation at a time:

-Once you've found the translation, you can simply click on the button with three lines at its right:
+Once you've found the translation, you can click on the button with three lines at its right:

 You should then see a new window with different tabs.
 In this case, click on "information":